ncsu-cga/research.package/_pages/consent.md

 ..summary = "This is a summary for Data Gathering."
 ..content = "Data Gathering dolor sit amet, consectetur adipiscing elit.";
 ```
-A consent document in Research Package is represented by [RPConsentDocument](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentDocument-class.html).
-Create one by specifying the Title and the previously created sections.
+A consent document in ResearchPackage is represented by [`RPConsentDocument`](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentDocument-class.html).
+Create one by specifying the title and the previously created sections.

 ``` dart
 RPConsentDocument myConsentDocument = RPConsentDocument.withParams("Title", [overviewSection, dataGatheringSection]);
 ```
 ### Collecting a Consent Signature

-An important part of obtaining the consent document is collecting signatures.
-Research Package comes with a built-in support for that.
+An important part of obtaining the consent document is collecting the signature from the study participant.
+ResearchPackage comes with a built-in support for this.

-First, you have to specify the signature you want to collect by creating a [RPConsentSignature](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentSignature-class.html) object with a unique id.
-The default one collects the user's full name and an image of their signature.
+First, you have to specify the signature you want to collect by creating a [`RPConsentSignature`](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentSignature-class.html) object with a unique id.
+The default one collects the user's full name and an image of the user's signature.

-As the next step you have to add this previously created signature to your consent document.
+Then this the signature must be added to the consent document, as shown below:

 ``` dart
 RPConsentSignature mySignature = RPConsentSignature.withIdentifier("uniqueSignatureID");